lewisl/CovidSim/reports/protect the vulnerable report/Protecting the Vulnerable as a Policy with a Plan.md

 - Sick
 - Severe

-The groups are further divided by age groups (0-20, 20-40, 40-60, 60-80, 80+) and "lag," which refers to the number of days an infected person has had the disease.
-It is very easy to reduce or extend the maximum lag and to run a simulation for any duration.
+The groups are further divided by age groups (0-20, 20-40, 40-60, 60-80, 80+) and "sickday," which refers to the number of days an infected person has had the disease.
+It is very easy to reduce or extend the maximum sickday and to run a simulation for any duration.

 The basic processes of the simulation are: